QuentinRa/blog.quentinra.dev/tools/doxygen/index.md

 doxygen Doxyfile
 ```

-to generates your documentation.
-Check your ``OUTPUT_DIRECTORY`` for the index.html that you must open in your browser to look at your HTML documentation.
+To generates your documentation.
+Check your `OUTPUT_DIRECTORY` for the index.html that you must open in your browser to look at your HTML documentation.

 <hr class="sl">

 ## Make your documentation beautiful

-If you want to have beautiful documentation such as this one [magnum](https://doc.magnum.graphics/magnum/) then here is my tutorial but you got the official one here [m.css](https://mcss.mosra.cz/documentation/doxygen/) that will **quite** help you.
+If you want to have beautiful documentation such as this one [magnum](https://doc.magnum.graphics/magnum/) then here is my tutorial, but you got the official one here [m.css](https://mcss.mosra.cz/documentation/doxygen/) that will **quite** help you.

 * download these files from [https://github.com/mosra/m.css](https://github.com/mosra/m.css)